 Trend claims are still blocked

-Until then, current samples are practice guidance, not previous-year trends or future predictions.
+Until then, current samples are practice guidance, not year-over-year trends or future predictions.

 Frequently asked questions